csvjson

 JSONL / JSON Lines

 NDJSON, JSONL, and JSON Lines are the same format with different names.
-All use one JSON object per line with newline separators.
+BigQuery calls it JSONL; the formal spec says NDJSON.
 This converter handles all three.

 Large log files

-Each line is parsed independently, so NDJSON files are more memory-efficient to process than a single large JSON array.
-Files up to ~100 MB typically process in seconds in the browser.
+Each line is parsed independently, so files up to ~100 MB typically process in seconds in the browser without memory issues.

 Frequently asked questions